Home / Jumping Spiders / Gray Wall Jumping (Menemerus bivittatus)

 Other NamesGray Wall Jumper

-DistributionHas a cosmopolitan distribution, occurring in tropical regions; in America, it occurs in parts of California, Texas, and Florida as well as Paraguay alongside parts of Caribbean Islands
+DistributionHas a cosmopolitan distribution, occurring in tropical regions; in America, it occurs in parts of California, Texas, and Florida as well as Paraguay alongside parts of the Caribbean Islands

 HabitatOn tree trunks, and walls of buildings